 Why you’ll love this recipe

 - Chinese takeout, healthified.
 Orange cauliflower is baked, oil-free, dairy-free, vegan and can easily be made gluten-free if needed.
-It’s a healthy dish that doesn’t comprimise on flavour.
+It’s a healthy dish that doesn’t compromise on flavour.

-- Flavour explosion. each bite is packed with tangy orange flavour and you’ll love in every bite!
+- Packed with flavour. each bite is packed with tangy orange flavour and you’ll love in every bite!

 Recipe ingredients and substitutions